Update 2021: See our more up-to-date page on how to get involved with our community

-If you become a valued member of a community, you can gain hundreds of connections at once, because once one person vouches for you, they can introduce you to everyone else.
+If you become a trusted member of a community, you can gain hundreds of potential allies at once, because once one person vouches for you, they can introduce you to everyone else.
 That means it’s like networking but one hundred times faster.

-In fact, getting involved in the right community is perhaps the single biggest thing you can do to help your career, and have a greater impact.
-You’ll not only gain connections, but knowledge, character, motivation, and more.
+In fact, getting involved in the right community is perhaps the single biggest thing you can do to make friends, advance your career, and have a greater impact.
+You’ll not only improve your connections, but also your knowledge, character, motivation, and more.

 Table of Contents

 There are lots of great communities out there.
-We’ve enjoyed being part of Y Combinator’s entrepreneur community – it made us more ambitious and (we think) more effective at running a startup.
-We’ve also enjoyed participating in the Skoll social entrepreneurship community, the Oxford philosophy “scene”, WEF’s Young Global Shapers, and many others.
+We’ve enjoyed being part of Y Combinator’s entrepreneur community – it made us more ambitious and more effective at running a startup…hopefully.
+We’ve also enjoyed participating in the Skoll social entrepreneurship community, the Oxford philosophy “scene”, the World Economic Forum’s Young Global Shapers, and many others.